programmeruser2/ctf-solutions/litctf/2023/lagrange/README.md

 > **A**: that’s because you need to cut those into singles

 I inferred that "pairs" probably meant groups of 2 letters.
 Indeed, if you do this and split everything into pairs of 2, all of the pairs will form a number between 0 and 25, which is very likely referring to different letters of the alphabet.
-(Some numbers have an odd number of digits, but adding $0$ s to either the front or back seems to fix it).
+(Some numbers have an odd number of digits, but adding zeroes to either the front or back seems to fix it).

 This clearly doesn't work for $e$, but the messages also tells us that they need to be in "singles".
 Given that the fruits decoded to indices of the alphabet, I assumed that it was true for the question mark too.